mbosselmann/digital-spring-greeting-card/README.md

 />
 ```

-> 💡 `.postcardimage` is a prepared global class that makes the image cover the front of the card.
+> 💡 `.postcardimage` is a prepared CSS class that makes the image cover the front of the card.

 ## Step 6: Position and add more styles to the headline

 We want to **position the headline in the center of the card**.
-The good thing is: We already implemented a layout method for this case and the only thing we know need to do is position the headline.
+The good thing is: We already implemented a layout method for this case and the only thing we now need to do is position the headline.
 The layout method is called `grid`.
 I created a so called `grid container` for all elements that we want to position on our front side of the card.
 The `grid container` is the `section` element with the class `front`.

 The `grid container` is the parent element of the headline.
 The headline is the `h1` element with the class `headline`.